-Approximately 3.3 million dogs enter U.S. animal shelters every year, and around 670,000 more will be euthanized because homes could not be found for them.
+According to the ASPCA approximately 3.3 million dogs enter US animal shelters every year, and around 670,000 more will be euthanized because homes could not be found for them.

 Sadly, many Americans don’t consider rescue dogs when looking for a new furry family member.
 Perhaps this is because people start their search for a new dog by researching breeds to learn about their personality and traits, and inevitably fall in love with a specific breed.
 Then maybe they assume that they won’t find the right dog at a shelter or pound because most of the dogs up for adoption are mixed breeds.